 Bullying is among the top concerns that parents and children have about their children's safety and well-being in school and on the way to and from school.

-Bullying can make the lives of young people a misery: it undermines their confidence and self-esteem; and destroys their sense of security.
-Bullying impacts on a young person's attendance and attainment at school, marginalises those groups who may be particular targets for bullies and can have a life-long negative impact on some young people's lives.
+Bullying can make the lives of young peoplea misery: it undermines their confidence and self-esteem; and destroys their sense of security.
+Bullying impacts on a young person's attendance and attainment at school, marginalises those groups who may be targets for bullies and can have a life-long negative impact on some young people's lives.

-You may be aware that the 'Addressing Bullying in Schools' legislation passed in 2016, came into effect across all schools in Northern Ireland from 1st September 2021.
+The 'Addressing Bullying in Schools' came into effect across all schools in Northern Ireland from 1st September 2021.

 What this means is that all schools should now use the same definition of bullying and have a legal duty and responsibility to investigate and address instances bullying behaviour that are reported to them.
 We welcome the implementation of the legislation as it means that all schools can work together to address bullying in similar ways.
 There will hopefully now be a consistency in the methods and messages all schools use to address this type of behaviour and the ways that we support all young people to understand the impact of bullying behaviour on others.